 In this era it fits into a new conception of health, wellness and functional foods and beverages that include the nonintoxicating benefits of this chemical compound without the psychoactive THC found in marijuana.

 This same year at BevNET there were key conversations around the CBD beverage phenomenon, which will be a $20 billion category by 2025.
 The main challenges listed were flavor, solubility and supply chain confusion.
+This has made it become one of the juices and beverages trends of 2019.

 Whatever the state of the landscape is, HPP will not affect the formulations that brands can do around juices and other beverages when incorporation CBD as an ingredient, which is a huge plus when developing fresh minimally processed juices and beverages.